 Step Eight: Secure the Fabric

+Hold the fabric or ask someone else to hold it down for you.
+Pull the fabric tight.
 Use your stapler gun to secure any excess fabric at the back of the headboard.
-Add fabrics to cover the legs of the headboard.
-Trim any excess fabric.
+Add fabrics to cover the headboard’s legs, and trim any excess fabric.

 FAQs